 They've got a lot of work to do.

-Um, and uh, you know, they got a lot of work ahead of them.
+And, you know, they got a lot of work ahead of them.

 Yeah.

-I think anybody that is in any administrative building, and God forbid something happens, and there's an active shooter, I would like to know that at least there's somebody there that has some training that might be able to help and increase the odds of everybody surviving.
+I think anybody that is in any administrative building and God forbid something happens and there's an active shooter, I would like to know that at least there's somebody there that has some training that might be able to help and increase the odds of everybody surviving.

 Well, Sean, you're absolutely right.

-And first I want to say I want to send my prayers down to all the people down there, the families.
+And first, I want to say, I want to send my prayers down to all the people down there, the families.

-Uh it's got to be absolutely horrific to have your child in that school.
+It's got to be absolutely horrific to have your child in that school.

-And I want to make the crystal clear.
+And I want to make crystal clear.

 The reality is no matter how you feel about guns, the only thing that really stops a bad guy with a gun is a good guy with a gun who can apply force to stop them.